fadion/aria/README.md

 ### Type Conversion

-Converting between types is handle in a few ways that produce exactly the same results.
+Converting between types is handled in a few ways that produce exactly the same results.
 The `as` operator is probably the more convenient and more expressive of the bunch.
 Like all type conversion methods, it can convert to `String`, `Int`, `Float` and `Array`:

 ```swift
 let nr = 10